Best Practices > Best practices for instrumenting applications

 ,manufactory.actor_id

-) can help organize attributes. snake_case or camelCase are common choices.
+) can help organize attributes. snake_case or camelCase are common choices (just pick one and stick with it - mixed conventions are a special kind of hell).

 While your specific needs will vary, here are some commonly essential fields for events interacting with Tallyfy Manufactory: